 Comprehensive frame-off restoration 255 CI Flathead V-8 engine Oil-bath air cleaner and oil filter Column shifted 3-speed manual transmission Everglade Green exterior with woodgrain panels Medium Green leather 3-row interior Fold down 2nd row seat and removable 3rd row Wood trimmed door cards

 This 1950 Mercury is finished in the very striking 'Everglade Green' color with wood body moldings over a matching 'Light Green' interior.
-Power comes from a 255ci flathead V8 paired with a two-speed automatic transmission, and additional equipment includes a wooden split tailgate, sliding rear side windows, as well as a push-button AM radio and a Merco-Therm ventilation and heating system.
+Power comes from a 255ci flathead V8 paired with a three-speed manual transmission, and additional equipment includes a wooden split tailgate, sliding rear side windows, as well as a push-button AM radio and a Merco-Therm ventilation and heating system.
 15steel wheels with chrome hubcaps and trim rings are mounted with 225/75 Coker Classic wide-whitewall tires.
 A covered spare is mounted to the split tailgate, and braking is provided by four-wheel drums.

 The cabin features a split front bench and two rear benches upholstered in the same 'Light Green' upholstery.
 Matching materials line the ceiling, and the doors, tailgate, and side panels are trimmed with refinished wood.
 Equipment includes an AM radio along with a Merco-Therm ventilation and heating system.
 The two-spoke steering wheel features a chrome horn ring and frames a 110-mph speedometer, auxiliary gauges, and an analog clock.
 The 255ci flathead V8 features a single downdraft carburetor with an offset oil-bath air cleaner.
-Power is sent to the rear wheels via a Merc-o-Matic two-speed automatic transmission.

 The first woodies were manufactured in the early 1900s by local coach makers.
 As was customary for all coach builders they bought chassis without bodies and then constructed and crafted the bodies out of wood themselves.
 The coach makers would then sell these bespoke creations to local business owners who would use them to transport guests to and from the train stations and local resorts and attractions and later airports.
 These wagons were multi-seat transporters, with room for up to 8 passengers plus luggage and this early usage led to the vehicles being known first as depot hacks, referring to the depots and the old horse-drawn carriage nickname of "hack".